 When I arrived at CDG, I made my way to the lounge, which, as I mentioned previously, is located adjacent to the Admirals Club between 2A and 2C.
 The lounge isn’t too difficult to find, but one does have to take an elevator and a few twists and turns to get there.
 To be frank, though, this is something I’ve found to be common place with all of the non-Skyteam lounges at Charles de Gaulle.

 The check-in staff at the lounge were super friendly, and I made my way in, to discover that it was relatively empty.
-Although the furniture was by no means modern or cutting-edge, I did find the lighting to be ambient and the layout to be soothing.
+Although the furniture was by no means modern or cutting-edge, I did find the lighting and the layout to be soothing.
 In particular, I liked the semi-circular chairs that featured a swivel tray-table which allows one to eat, work or relax, while offering an extra layer of privacy in a cocoon-like shape.

 Since my US Airways flight to Philadelphia departed around 11:30 AM local time, I had plenty of time to enjoy both the brunch options on offer and the noodle bar.